sheetalpahadi/dance-drama-dreams/README.md

 Voila!
 You can now see my website running on your browser and play around with it!

 Hope you like it!
+___________

+Project Includes -
+- Dynamic web pages
+- Register page which takes form data and stores to an online database
+- Image Upload
+- Category wise tabs in the discover page to show data of only the selected category
+- Data sorted alphabetically